top of page

 and/or property that is dedicated to Light Rail operations.

-Accepting permits for the week of 12/18 submitted no later than 8am on Monday 12/04.
+Accepting permits for the week of 5/13 (and after); Permits for the week of 5/13 are due no later than 8am on Monday 4/29

 Scroll to the bottom of the page to watch a recorded demonstration of the permit submittal process.